jeffbski/redux-logic/README.md

  - **throttling**
  - dispatch actions - auto **decoration** of payloads

-Testing your logic is straight forward and simple.
+Testing your logic is straight forward and simple. [redux-logic-test](https://github.com/jeffbski/redux-logic-test) provides additional utilities to make testing a breeze.

 With simple code your logic can: